New Treatment for High-Risk COVID-Positive Patients

 Who Is Eligible for COVID Infusions?

 These treatments are only available for patients who are most at risk for severe symptoms.
-Adults with one or more of the following may meet the criteria:

 These treatments are also available with clinical trials using these agents in other patients with COVID who do not meet the criteria for emergency use authorization, or in rare circumstances on a compassionate basis.
 Learn more about available COVID-19 clinical trials.